bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'poly_draw'``
 * menu icon: |poly_draw_icon|

-The PolyDrawTool allows drawing, selecting and deleting ``Patches`` and ``MultiLine`` glyphs on one or more renderers by editing the underlying ColumnDataSource data.
+The ``PolyDrawTool`` allows drawing, selecting and deleting ``Patches`` and ``MultiLine`` glyphs on one or more renderers by editing the underlying ``ColumnDataSource`` data.
 Like other drawing tools, the renderers that are to be edited must be supplied explicitly as a list.

 The tool will automatically modify the columns on the data source corresponding to the ``xs`` and ``ys`` values of the glyph.
 Any additional columns in the data source will be padded with the declared ``empty_value``, when adding a new point.
+Any newly added patch or multi-line will be inserted on the ``ColumnDataSource`` of the first supplied renderer.

 .. raw:: html